 Amy spent nearly two decades in the transportation sector, gaining a reputation as an entrepreneurial leader of urban transit systems and an advocate for national investment in transportation infrastructure.
 She served on and led several high-profile public Boards including Amtrak and NJ Transit.
 She is credited with playing leadership roles in both creating the first statewide transit agency (NJT) as well as overseeing the introduction of ACELA, the first high speed rail service in the country.
 She has received extensive public recognition of her work including being honored by national advocacy groups, APTA, NJT Hall of fame, and numerous labor organizations.

-Most recently, she has emerged as an expert and impactful leader on the global challenges facing youth education and employment.
-Amy has led and advised on several K-12 education reform initiatives including those in New York and Newark.
+Amy is an expert and impactful leader on the global challenges facing youth education and employment, she has led and advised on several K-12 education reform initiatives including those in New York and Newark.
 She has advised City Chancellors, State Commissioners US Secretaries of Education and spent 7 years running NFTE, a highly impactful global NGO teaching nearly a million young people from economically challenged circumstances how to create their own business.

 Amy has been a contributor to Forbes and Entrepreneur magazines and has been a frequent guest on CNBC and Bloomberg News.